 - Paul visited heaven before his death (2 Corinthians 12:1-10) – God gave Paul a glimpse of heaven during his early years as a believer, perhaps during his time of spiritual retreat in Arabia (Galatians 1:17).
 Paul didn’t know if he had been physically transported or was there in spirit.
 But he saw and heard “inexpressible things.”
 Pride would be the natural sinful response to an experience like this, but pride and conceit have no place in God’s servant.
 Therefore, God allowed something into Paul’s life to foster humility – a “thorn of the flesh.”

 - Paul felt deserted by everyone but God (2 Timothy 4:9-18) – Throughout Paul’s ministry he suffered trials and persecution for the sake of Christ.
 He was stoned, beaten, imprisoned, shipwrecked, and betrayed.
 He often went without food, sleep, and shelter.
 During his Roman imprisonment, he also felt alone with no other person to support or defend him.
 Demas left him because he loved the world.
 Alexander did him “a great deal of harm.”
 Yet through it all, the Lord stood with him.
 Paul was comforted and strengthened by God’s powerful presence.

-Kathy also frequently speaks on this topic.
-She’d love the chance to share about God’s lavish grace at your women’s retreat, conference, or event.
-She is booking now for Fall 2020!
+Kathy also speaks on the topic of grace and has an Acts retreat theme.
+She’d love the chance to share at your women’s retreat, conference, or event.